wkorando/go-serverless-with-java/STEP10.md

 ## 10. Connecting to a Database

-IBM Cloud has a catalog of services available to handle many of the most common needs of an enterprise.
-One of the most common requirements for organizations is the longterm persistence of business valuable information in a database.
-In this section we will walk through connecting to a Cloudant instance.
-Cloudant is a NoSQL datastore, based on CouchDB.
+IBM Cloud has a catalog of services available to handle many of the needs of an enterprise.
+One of the most common requirements of enterprises is the longterm persistence of business valuable information in a database.
+In this section we will walk through connecting our serverless functionss to a Cloudant instance.
+Cloudant is a NoSQL datastore, based on [CouchDB](https://couchdb.apache.org/).

 ## Viewing Pre-Registered Packages

 1. OpenWhisk on IBM Cloud comes with several pre-installed packages.
-These packages can help when interacting with common services like messaging, IBM Watson and datastores.
+These packages can help when interacting with common services like; messaging, IBM Watson, and datastores.
 You can view these packages by running the following command:

 	```
 	ibmcloud fn package list /whisk.system